EmGeI/MADPass/README.md

 one password for all your Web logins, without worrying that anyone who knows your password for one site will be able to use it on another one.

-There are two input fields:
+There are three input fields:

         Your password
                 A string that you can remember.
 It should still be hard for others